 Psychologist & Performance Expert

-Jamil Qureshi is one of today’s foremost practitioners of performance enhancing psychology and is an expert in high performing teams.
+Psychologist & Performance Expert Jamil Qureshi, is one of today’s foremost practitioners of performance enhancing psychology and is an expert in high performing teams.
 As the co-founder of change agencies, We Do Things Differently, Loudhouse, and JQED, Jamil has enjoyed working with a rich diversity of the most talented business and sports people and teams globally.

 He has helped six people get to number one in the world.

-In 2006, he was appointed as the first-ever official psychologist to work with the European Ryder Cup team by captain Ian Woosnam.
+In 2006, the Psychologist & Performance Expert was appointed as the first-ever official psychologist to work with the European Ryder Cup team by captain Ian Woosnam.
 They made history in winning by a record-equalling margin.

 Jamil has worked with 22 golfers inside the top 50 in the world, including Colin Montgomerie, Graeme McDowell, Darren Clarke, Paul Casey, Thomas Bjorn, Sergio Garcia and former world number 1s such as Lee Westwood.